inge4pres/opentelemetry-zig/README.md

 ## Goals

-1. Provide a Zig library implementing the _stable_ features of an OpenTelemtry SDK:
+1. Provide a Zig library implementing the _stable_ features of an OpenTelemetry SDK:
     * Metrics
     * Traces
     * Logs